backstage/backstage/plugins/notifications-backend/README.md

 ## Getting started

-First you have to install the `@backstage/plugin-notifications-node` package.
+First you have to install `@backstage/plugin-notifications-node` and `@backstage/plugin-signals-node` packages.

 Then create a new file to `packages/backend/src/plugins/notifications.ts`: